- 1 pound ground beef

 - 1/2 cup grated Parmesan cheese

-- Meanwhile, cook noodles according to package directions; drain.
+- Meanwhile, preheat oven to 350°. cook noodles according to package directions; drain.
 Discard bay leaf from meat sauce.
 Stir in olives.

-- Spread a fourth of the sauce in a greased 13-in. x 9-in. baking dish.
+- Spread a fourth of the sauce in a greased 13x9-in. baking dish.
 Top with three noodles and a third of the mozzarella and Parmesan cheese.
 Repeat layers.
 Top with remaining noodles, sauce and cheese.